Alessandroblas/AZ900/README.md

 ## Security

-Azure applyes **security in depth** paradigm to protect your services and resources.
+Azure applies **security in depth** paradigm to protect your services and resources.

 That means every layer is protected, for instance: